SSFS buses will run at full capacity during the 2022-2023 school year. Mask-wearing on buses will be optional.

 As school takes place on campus, protecting the SSFS community from the COVID-19 virus is best accomplished through a combination of individual and institutional practices that provide layers of protection.
 No one step by itself is sufficient, and the best protection is provided through actions taken by the School, its employees, and each student’s family, forming a partnership, or social contract, that expands protection beyond the actions of one individual or institution.
 Many of the specifics of this partnership are summarized in the table below and described in detail in the rest of this document.

-Social distancing is encouraged during meal times, including lunch and snack.
 When the weather permits, dining for lunch will take place outdoors in the quad on picnic tables for Middle and Upper School.
 During the winter and in inclement weather, SSFS utilizes the Westview dining hall as well as the Clifton building and Westview classrooms.

 The SSFS Health Center, in partnership with the Covid Response Team, has established guidelines for close contacts, quarantine, and isolation.

 The School is closely following follow closely the isolation and quarantine guidelines expressed by the Maryland Department of Health and Human Services in July 2022.

 If COVID-positive cases among the faculty and students rise to 5% of the total student population in any given division, we will strongly encourage masking.
 If cases increase to 10% of the total student population of said division, we will institute mandated masking for ten calendar days.
 We would also move to socially distanced seating (indoor and outdoor) during the lunch periods for the affected division.

 Vaccinated PK-12 grade families should continue to regularly assess the health and wellness of their child and to keep them home if they are not feeling well and to email the Health Center if their child is exhibiting any COVID symptoms.